 Three reasons to get to church on time

-Whey arriving before the start of the service can make a huge difference.
+Arriving before the start of the service can be a huge blessing to others.

 I must admit, I’m not naturally someone who runs on time.
 I don’t really like waking up early, and often if I’m in the middle of something I don’t feel like I want to be restrained by deadlines or appointments.